 To surround yourself with like-minded people, find a circle you trust and stick with them.
 I’ve always just tried to align myself with similar up and coming directors, photographers, designers, make up artists and models to help gain more experience and exposure.

-Talk us through your day (and any preparations you had to make beforehand) when you styled the Billion ‘Slave to the vibe’ music video.
+Talk us through your day (and any preparations you had to make beforehand) when you styled Billion ‘Slave to the Vibe’ music video.

 When styling a music video it’s really important to stick to the director's brief and vision.
 Each director is different, but luckily Jake really gets the importance of good styling, so he usually lets me run with it!
 Once we’ve come up with a concept and mood board, it’s then up to me to source clothing and contact appropriate labels.
 The Billon ‘Slave to the vibe’ music video was a little bit different in the way that we were working with professional dancers instead of models, which meant we needed a few additional outfit options in case anything restricted their movements.
 You have to think about every potential problem and try to prepare for it.